 A brief rundown of our trip:

 Vera lives in the Eastlake neighborhood and has some pretty sweet views of Lake Union and downtown Seattle from her roof.
-We spent a lot of time up there.
+We spent a lot of time up there relaxing and chatting and enjoying the views.
 Thankfully, we had beautiful weather (highs in the 60s and no rain).

-Of course we had to take a selfie on our run.
-Vera took me through some very scenic spots, include a run uphill on Interlaken Blvd, which was about a mile-long tall, dense tree canopy.
+Of course, we had to go for a run (Vera is the reason I started running in the first place, 7 years ago).
+And of course, we had to take a selfie on our run.
+Vera took me through some very scenic spots, including a run uphill on Interlaken Blvd, which was a mile-long tall, dense tree canopy on what felt like a secluded road.
+In the middle of Seattle.
 But since that road had no sidewalk, and we were running against oncoming car traffic, I did not snap any photos.

-Half of our group (Scott and Drew) was Twin Peaks fans, and the other half (Vera and me) had never watched the show.
-So while we enjoyed the beauty of Snoqualmie Falls and the quaint “Double R Diner” (yes, we ordered pie and coffee), the cultural relevance was lost on us.
+Half of our group (Scott and Drew) were Twin Peaks fans, and the other half (Vera and me) had never watched the show.
+So while we enjoyed the beauty of Snoqualmie Falls and the quaint “Double R Diner” (yes, we ordered pie and coffee), the cultural relevance was lost on two of us.

 Not pictured: Watching salmon swim upstream in Issaquah, driving past Kurt Cobain’s home in Seattle, and a delicious dinner at Babirusa, a small, intimate bar & restaurant.